phetsims/qa/issue-templates/rc-research-test-template.md

 <!--- [DO NOT OMIT, SHOULD BE EDITED] -->
 <h3>What to Test</h3>

-[specify a bullet list for things that are relevant for the research study]
+[Specify a bullet list for things that are relevant for the research study.]

-[list any query parameters that will be used in the research]
+[Identify query parameters that will be used in the research.]

 - Click every single button.
 - Test all possible forms of input.